RandomGuy-coder/Gestro/README.md

 ```

 ## Launching Gestro
-Firstly, launch a terminal and enter the following Commands to cd into the Gestro directory:
+Firstly, launch a terminal and enter the following commands to cd into the Gestro directory:
 ```sh
 cd ~/Gestro
 ```

 ### Main Program
-Start the Gestro application by running the following Commands:
+Start the Gestro application by running the following commands:

 ```sh
 ./Gestro